 When my husband was in Bible college, we had two sweet little boys.
 (I have three sons now — one in Bible college.)
 My oldest at the time was a wobbly, little toddler, who was just learning to walk.
 My other sweet one was just a few months old who totally relied on mommy to tote him about everywhere we went.

 My husband went to Bible college during the day and afterwards worked from mid-afternoon until 2 a.m. in the morning.
 No, we didn’t see “daddy” much during that time in our life.
 Because we had only one reliable car, I walked to church services on Wednesday evenings and church Soul-Winning on Thursdays.
 Thankfully, the church was not far at all — just across the street.

 One Thursday evening, the snow began to fall heavily and became quite cold and icy.
 I peered out the window and began to cringe my face and fret as I reminded myself that I was scheduled to work the nursery for the soul-winning activity that night at our church….and so hiding away from the freezing weather was not an option.

 Our church kept its doors open faithfully, and rarely did we have any weather severe enough that would alter such an occasion.
-So without much further thought, I prepared to venture out to fulfill my duty in the nursery.
+So without much further thought, I prepared to venture out into the cold, snowy weather to fulfill my duty in the nursery.

-Once I arrived at my destination, it was clear that the weather had become so bad that they were going to have cancel our soul-winning night.
-A couple from the church drove us home and so once again we escaped the fearsome street.
+Once I arrived at my destination, it was understandably clear that the weather had become so terrible that our soul-winning activity that night had to be canceled.
+A faithful couple from the church drove us back home, and so we once again escaped the fearsome street.

-I know we all face times that we’re afraid.
-When we feel afraid, we need to pray and ask God to help us.
-Let’s remember the verse, Psalm 56:3, that encourages us, “What time I am afraid, I will trust in thee.”
 There is no difficulty or obstacle too huge that God cannot overcome.
-Let’s venture forward this week and years to come trusting faithfully in the Lord!
+Let’s venture forward this week and years to come trusting faithfully in the Lord and hearkening to His Word!